 The morning of the ceremony, I went to the hardware store and bought material from the garden center and turned some red posts, cinderblocks, and old rope into a wedding arbor.
 Florist, photographers, videographers, cake decorators volunteered their time and talents to turn my mother’s house into an amazing wedding venue.
 We had no timeline for when things were to happen, it all unfolded organically.
 And on a perfect day in April in front of a handful of crying family members and friends, we became husband and wife.
 It was the best day of my life.

-As the weeks went on, she grew skinnier and more depleted.
+As the weeks went on, she grew skinnier and more depleted as cancer weakened her body.
 I walked her in the wheelchair around the neighborhood.
 I built a wooden box to help her get in and out of the truck easier.
-She would be too afraid to fall [asleep], so I stayed up with her until she passed out from exhaustion.
+She would be too afraid to fall asleep, so I stayed up with her until she passed out from exhaustion.
 I wanted every ounce of my love, energy, and devotion to be hers.
 I had once imagined spending decades taking care of her and giving her what she needed.
 I now had to fit all that into the short time we had left together.
 I was tired but I didn’t care, I loved her with everything I was.

 It was during this time she made me promise I would be OK after she was gone.
 I told her life wouldn’t be the same without her, but that I would try for her.
 I told her I thought about maybe going on the road, for one last monumental drive, to visit all the places we always wanted to see, that I would see these places through her eyes or mine.
 She stared off into the distance and then turned back to me and smiled.
 She told me, ‘I want you to go.
 You need to go.
 You need to be out there… Nature is your cathedral.’
 I will never forget those words.
 My wife knew that being out in nature, amongst the wind and the rock, would be my medicine for grief, my place of worship and understanding, that the road would help me contemplate the complexities of the universe, of time, of space, of love, of meaning, of life, and of death.
 It would be the act of solace my soul needed.